Croydon/blog/content/2024/04/interaction-in-virtual-and-augmented-reality-project.md

 #### Pre-Study

-For the pre-study, I had two participants, that were given an implementation that had a very different locomotion methode, no cyber-sickness reduction methode and the interaction was done directly by the controllers, without the portals or other more complex things.
+For the pre-study, participants were given an implementation that had a very different locomotion methode, no cyber-sickness reduction methode and the interaction was done directly by the controllers, without the portals or other more complex things.

+I had two participants.
 TODO

 #### Study